 - salt and pepper to taste

-- In a small bowl add chopped red onion and vinegar.
-Stir and set aside while you chop the rest of the ingredients.
+- In a small bowl add chopped red onion and vinegar, stirring to combine.
+Set aside, and chop the rest of the veggies and herbs.

-- In a fine mesh sieve rinse quinoa until water runs clear.
+- In a fine mesh sieve, rinse quinoa until water runs clear.
 Transfer the quinoa to a small pot.
 Add 1 cup water, and a pinch of salt.
 Bring to a boil, and reduce the heat to medium low.
-Cook for 15 minutes or until tender.
+Cook for 15 minutes or until quinoa is tender.
 Set aside until cool.

-- Add all the chopped ingredients in a bowl.
+- Add all ingredients to a large bowl.
+Toss to combine, and season to taste.

-- Serve room temperature or refrigerate until ready to serve.
+- Serve at room temperature or refrigerate until ready to serve.